Nirdesharma/Next_Word_Predictor/README.md

 - Deployed a polished **Streamlit demo** with next-word ranking and text generation
 - Modular codebase with separate training, inference, and UI layers

-**Resume bullet:**
-> Built an LSTM-based Next Word Predictor on 3K+ quotes with TensorFlow/Keras, achieving strong training accuracy through embedding + sequence modeling, and deployed an interactive Streamlit demo for real-time prediction and text generation.

 ## Demo features